ddouglascarr/rooset/README.md

-rooset-http-api *
+rooset-http-api
 ---------------

 Http api.

-  - Transforms CommandRequests into Commands, and calls rooset-domain-command-posix
+  - Transforms HttpCommandRequests into Commands, and calls rooset-domain-command-posix
-  - Transforms QueryRequests into requests to the GetEventStore projections system
+  - Transforms QueryRequests into requests to the GetEventStore projections system *